CaioCeretta/github-coder-speedrun/nest-introduction/project-nest/src/module-explanation.md

 this will cause the product controller to be created inside the folder we're in and assign that controller to the module.

+Now on the generated controller is a simple class, with the @Controller() decorated and inside the parenthesis, the name nest will use to understand the controller

+then we'll write a ping function, that will simply return a string pong, on controller functions, we need to decoratorate them, and this decoration is a @ http verb, such as @GET() @POST() and so on, to reach this function and inside of it, we'll insert the name we are going to use to call this function.

+When we run the development server, it will show us that the product controller has been mapped, as well as the products/ping

+Now for us to call, this function we are going to use this mapped url.
+A http file will be created called products.http where we will write the routes we create on the controller based on the products, now we'll send the request to the url just mapped and the server, that runs inside nestjs will create a framework structure, like the express, and return us the response.